Error-331/code_tests/docs/bible/quotes.md

 ...The acronym for G.R.A.C.E.
 God's riches at Christ's expense...

 ...It cost God everything to extend His grace to you and me.
 Therefore He understand when you are wrestling with a difficult situation and grace does not come easily to you...

+#### Vengeance is mine

+*"Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, 'Vengeance is Mine, I will repay," says the Lord.'*

+**(Romans 12:19)**

+...Unforgiveness is a terrible thing; it eats away at you, slowly but surely destroying you...

 ## Various authors